-This now provides such comrades with well-known social psychological motivations, inducements and reinforcements.
-They, in turn, help convince these hapless victims that:
+This series of events now supplies these social atoms with well-known social psychological motivations, inducements and reinforcements.
+They in turn help convince these Hermetic Victims that:

-(1) They as individuals can become key figures in the further development of history -- actually helping to determine the direction social evolution will take.
+(1) They as individuals can become key figures in the further development of history -- actually helping determine the direction that social evolution will next take.

-(2) Their personal existence is, after all, not meaningless and for nought.
+(2) Their personal existence isn't after all meaningless.

-(3) Whatever it was that caused their personal alienation from class society, it can be rectified, reversed and/or redeemed (in whole or in part) through the right sort of acts, thoughts and deeds -- reminiscent of the way that Pelagian forms of 'muscular Christianity' taught that salvation might be had through pure thoughts, good works, and the severe treatment of the body.
+(3) Whatever motivated their personal alienation from class society can be rectified, reversed or redeemed (in whole or in part) through the right sort of acts, thoughts, and deeds -- reminiscent of the way that Pelagian forms of 'muscular Christianity' taught that salvation might be had through pure thoughts, good works, and the severe treatment of the body.

-Dialectics now occupies a role analogous to that which religious belief has always assumed in the minds of the credulous, giving cosmic significance and consolation to these, its very own petty-bourgeois victims.
+Dialectics now occupies a role analogous to that which religious belief has always assumed in the lives of the credulous, giving cosmic significance and consolation to these, its very own, petty-bourgeois victims.

-However, because (by-and-large) they haven't been recruited from the working class, these social atoms need an internally-generated unifying force -- a theory that supplies a set of self-certifying ideas -- to bind them to the Party.
-As such, they need a Cosmic Whole, coupled with a Holistic Theory, to make sense of their social fragmentation.
-This is where the mysterious "Totality" (with its 'universal inter-connections' -- analogous to the Omnipresence of 'God' and the 'mediations of Christ') -- comes into its own.
-But, just like 'God', the DM-"Totality" is so mysterious that beyond a few vague gestures and much hand waving not one of its slaves can tell us of its nature, even though they all gladly bend the knee to its Contradictory Will.
+As such, they need a Cosmic Whole allied to a Holistic Theory to make sense of their social fragmentation.
+This is where the mysterious "Totality" (with its 'universal interconnections' and 'mediations' -- analogous to the Omnipresence of 'God' and the 'mediations of Christ') -- comes into its own.
+But, just like 'God', the DM-"Totality" is so mysterious that beyond a few vague gestures and much hand waving not one of its slaves can tell you of its nature, even though they all gladly bend the knee to its Contradictory Will.

 In stark contrast, workers involved in collective labour have unity forced on them by well-known, external, material forces.
-These compel workers to combine; they do not persuade them to bond together as a result of some theory or other.
+These compel workers to combine; they don't persuade them to do so as a result of some theory or other.
 Workers are thus forced to associate, with unity externally-imposed upon them.
 This is a material, not an Ideal force.

-The forces that operate on them are thus quintessentially individualistic, manifestly Ideal and notoriously centrifugal (as Lenin noted, and as we will soon see) -- indeed, as one participant in the recent debate over the crisis that hit the UK-SWP in January 2013 admitted:
+The social forces that operate on DM-fans are thus quintessentially individualistic, manifestly Ideal, and notoriously 'centrifugal' (as, indeed, Lenin noted above, and earlier -- indeed, as we will see again below), as one participant admitted (in the recent debate over the crisis that engulfed the UK-SWP in January 2013):

 "I don't know if you have permanent factions within ISO -- my experience of the movement is that they are a disaster.
 I assume you have a constitution, rules for members to abide by and a disciplinary procedure to deal with those who deliberately flout them.
 So do we, and surely you respect our right to act accordingly."
 [Jeffrey Hurford, quoted from here; accessed 07/02/2013.]

-The party thus needs a set of anti-democratic and bureaucratic rules to ensure its internal cohesion and integrity.
+The party thus needs a set of anti-democratic, bureaucratic rules in order to maintain its internal cohesion and integrity.

-Without this 'theory', the rationale underlying the romantic revolutionary idea -- which implies such comrades are situated right at the philosophical centre of the dialectical universe -- would lose all its force.
+Without this 'theory', the rationale underlying the romantic revolutionary idea would lose all its impact.

-Moreover, because dialectics provides such comrades with an apparently coherent, but paradigmatically traditional picture of reality (i.e., as part of an a priori theory, dogmatically imposed on nature, and derived from thought alone), it supplies each with a unique set of motivating factors.
-Indeed, because this theory is represented individualistically inside each dialectical skull (which fact convinces one and all that they alone 'understand' this esoteric theory), it helps divide each 'dialectical disciple', one from the next (for reasons explored in the next sub-section, and the rest of this Essay.
+Moreover, because dialectics provides such comrades with an apparently coherent, but paradigmatically traditional picture of reality (i.e., it is an a priori theory, dogmatically imposed on nature, derived from thought alone), it supplies each of its acolytes with a unique set of motivating factors.
+Indeed, because this theory is represented individualistically inside each dialectical skull (which fact convinces them that they alone truly 'understand' it), it helps divide each 'dialectical disciple', one from the next -- for reasons explored in the next sub-section, and the rest of this Essay.